 2. Get Support

 Sometimes support from friends is not enough.
 You may need professional support.
 There are many caregiver support groups and resources available across Ontario which you can tap into.
 We have provided some useful links here.

 Support groups help with mental stress as they encourage you to talk about your feelings and emotions.
 It is a great way to unload all your worries.
 As caregiver support groups help you connect and engage with other caregivers, you can also get information on how to overcome various caregiving challenges.

 You need time for yourself too.
 You should plan for breaks and vacations, but make sure that you give the families ample notice so they can arrange for backup care.

 Sometimes, a primary caregiver cannot leave the care recipient for long.
-So, just taking an hour or two to catch a movie reading a book outside or going for coffee, while ensuring there is no infection risk, can help in reducing your stress.
+So, just taking an hour or two to catch a movie read a book outside or go for a coffee while ensuring there is no infection risk, can help in reducing your stress.

 4. Pursue a Hobby

 Taking up or maintaining a hobby is a great way to reduce the stress of being a caregiver.
 Even something simple, such as reading books can give you a break from the daily routine.

 You should organize the pursuit of your hobbies around the schedule of your client, for example, when they are resting or sleeping, so you do not get interrupted.